-Specifically, this study found that CBD could be especially helpful for people with REM sleep behavior disorder.
+Specifically, this new study found that CBD could be especially helpful for people with REM sleep behavior disorder.
 It has been suggested that CBD could relax the airways during sleep, but this is not yet proven.

 Several studies also hint at the benefits of CBD in ways that could improve sleep quality indirectly.
 For instance, CBD has been linked with reducing pain and tackling anxiety, with CBD behaving better than a placebo in preliminary studies.
 CBD has also been shown to have an antidepressant effect in animal studies, though this has not yet been confirmed on humans.
 However, as it’s so often the case, the studies aren’t conclusive yet, and sometimes, they can be even contradictory.
 The claims often go far ahead of the actual demonstrated benefits, and CBD is being promoted for many things it hasn’t even been studied for.

 CBD doesn’t appear to be harmful, and there are clear, demonstrated benefits.
 For instance, CBD has been shown to ease the symptoms associated with some cases of epilepsy, Parkinson’s, and a few other rare disorders.
 When it comes to sleep, the evidence is encouraging, but more research is needed before any clear conclusions can be drawn.